MahaZekri-git/Fantastic-Lib/README.md

 ## Usage

-Go to the College-ERP folder and run
+Go to the library folder and run

 ```bash
 python manage.py runserver